 23. Osborn MS. The rent breasts.
 Part II.
 Midwife, Health Visitor & Community Nurse.
 1979

 24.Wickes IG.
 A history of infant feeding.
 Part I. Primitive peoples: Ancient works: Renaissance writers.
 Archives of Disease in Childhood.
 1953

 25. Anderson JL, Crawford CB, Nadeau J, Lindberg T. Was the Duchess of Windsor Right?
 A Cross-Cultural Review of the Socioecology of Ideals of Female Body Shape.
 Ethology and Sociobiology 1992

 26. Brumberg Jacobs, Joan.
 The Body Project: An Intimate History of American Girls.
 New York: Random House, INC, 1997

 27. Knobloch-Westerwick, Silvia; Josselyn Crane.
 “A Losing Battle: Effects of Prolonged Exposure to Thin-Ideal Images on Dieting and Body Satisfaction”.
 Communication Research 2011

-28. Ferguson CJ, Munoz ME, Contreras S, Velasquez K. Mirror, mirror on the wall: peer competition, television inlfuences and body image dissatisfaction.
+28. Ferguson CJ, Munoz ME, Contreras S, Velasquez K. Mirror, mirror on the wall: peer competition, television influences and body image dissatisfaction.
 Journal of Social and Clinical Psychology 2011

 29. Birkeland, R., Thompson, J., & Herbozo, S. Media exposure, mood, and body image dissatisfaction: An experimental test of person versus product priming.
 Body Image 2005